ShahuPatil07/Deep-Carlsen/README.md

   ### Results:
 * Talking about openings played:
 Against E4 it plays lines similar to the Italian game (at depth= 1) and plays Caro Kann defence (at depth= 10).
 Against D4, it plays lines similar to Nimzo Indian defence (at depth= 1) and plays D5 lines(at depth= 10).
+* It does take some time to find the best move at higher depths.
+Tentative rating of this engine lies around 1800 at depth=10.